govuk-one-login/mobile-id-check-async/test-resources/docs/DEQUEUE.md

 backend-api SQS queue are 1) successfully added to the queue, and 2) are in the correct shape.

-It achieves this by writing events to a database, so that they can later be retrieved and tested against, adding the ability to test two existing patterns within the async repo architecture:
+It achieves this by polling SQS with a lambda and when messages are present, the lambda processes and writes the events into DynamoDB, so that they can later be retrieved and tested against with an API.

+This adds the ability to test two existing patterns within the async repo architecture:

 - TxMA audit events sent to SQS